As much as I wish there was a sure-fire, fool-proof way to avoid all clutter for good… there’s not!

 Allow yourself to purge items you no longer need, use, want, or love — even if they were gifts.

-Consider the fact that by donating your unneeded and unwanted gifts, you’ll provide the opportunity for others to use and enjoy them at a great discount price.
+Consider the fact that by donating your unneeded and unwanted gifts, you’ll provide the opportunity for others to use and enjoy them at a greatly discounted price.

 2. Convincing Yourself that You’ll Have More Time Later